NetworksMarketsCornellTech/Spring2024/syllabus.md

 # Course Description
 This course considers computing challenges related to incentives, networks, crowds, and markets, with a focus on how these questions interact with algorithms and data-driven methods in applications such as online markets, social media, and civic systems.
 The course will cover the foundations of game theory and network theory, and then applications in matching markets, online platforms, recommendation systems, and democratic systems.
 The course will be a combination of applied mathematical modeling of such systems and reading research papers related to these topics in practice.

-Student Outcomes and course objectives: Students will be able to articulate challenges related to incentives and networks in markets and beyond, and will be able to apply mathematical modeling and data-driven methods to address these challenges.
+**Student Outcomes and course objectives**: Students will be able to articulate challenges related to incentives and networks in markets and beyond, and will be able to apply mathematical modeling and data-driven methods to address these challenges.
 Students will also be able to read and understand research papers in this area, and will be able to present and critique such papers.

 ## About the instructor
 Nikhil is an assistant professor of Operations Research and Information Engineering at Cornell Tech, whose research is at the intersection of computer science, economics, and operations -- on the application of algorithms, data science, and mechanism design to the study of democracy, markets, and societal systems at large.
 Things he’s worked on include 311 reporting systems, surge pricing, rating systems, how to vote on budgets, gerrymandering, stereotypes in word embeddings, and political polarization on Twitter.
 Outside of academia, Nikhil has been a data scientist at Uber, collaborated with Upwork and other freelancing marketplaces, and most recently led campaign data science at PredictWise during the 2020 US election cycle.

-## Prerequisites and Preparation summary
+## Prerequisites/Corequisites and Preparation summary
 This course is primarily theoretical and conceptual, and requires some mathematical maturity and familiarity with mathematical notation and proof-based arguments.
 For example, students who have taken _Modeling Under Uncertainty_ at Cornell Tech are likely to be well-prepared.

 ## Class and Laboratory Schedule: